 The Covered Bonds have not been and will not be registered under the Financial Investment Services and Capital Markets Act and its subordinate decrees and regulations (collectively, the FSCMA).
-Accordingly, the Dealer has represented and agreed, and each new Dealer further appointed under the Programme will be required to represent and agree, that it has not offered, sold or delivered, directly or indirectly, in Korea or to any Korean resident (as such term is defined in the Foreign Exchange Transaction Law and its subordinate decrees and regulations, as amended (collectively, FETL)), except as otherwise permitted under applicable Korean laws and regulations, including the FSCMA and FETL.
-Furthermore, the Covered Bonds may not be resold to Korean residents unless the purchaser of the Covered Bonds complies with all applicable regulatory requirements (including but not limited to government reporting requirements under the FETL) in connection with the purchase of the Covered Bonds.
+Accordingly, the Dealer has represented and agreed, and each new Dealer further appointed under the Programme will be required to represent and agree, on a several and not joint basis, that it has not offered, sold or delivered, and will not offer, sell or deliver, the Covered Bonds, directly or indirectly, in Korea or to or for the account or benefit of any Korean resident (as such term is defined in the Foreign Exchange Transaction Law and its subordinate decrees and regulations, as amended (collectively, FETL)) or to others for reoffering or resale, directly or indirectly in Korea or to or for the account or benefit of any Korean resident, except as otherwise permitted under applicable Korean laws and regulations, including the FSCMA, the FETL and the decrees and regulations thereunder, such as the Regulation on Issuance, Public Disclosure, Etc. of Securities of Korea, pursuant to which, within one year following the issuance of the Covered Bonds, the Covered Bonds may not be transferred to any Korean resident other than a qualified institutional buyer (or a "Korean QIB", as defined in the regulation on Issuance, Public Disclosure, Etc. of Securities of Korea) registered with the Korea Financial Investment Association as a Korean OIB, provided that the amount of the Covered Bonds acquired by such Korean QIBs in the primary market is limited to no more than 20% of the aggregate issue amount of the Covered Bonds.